-To help all New Zealanders so that they may grow, stand strong and be successful in the digital world.
+To help all of New Zealand grow, stand strong and thrive in a digital world.
 It’s also reflected in Spark’s adoption of Agile ways of working, which relies on creating diverse teams that can use their different backgrounds, perspectives, experiences and skills to solve complex customer problems.
 Collaboration by diverse teams is what creates magic.

 Spark’s Blue Heart programme was launched to inspire everyone at Spark to be more inclusive in everything that they do, to celebrate the diversity within the organisation, to ensure that everyone has a voice, and to lead diversity and inclusion ‘from the heart’.
 This programme operates as an umbrella across a number of focused initiatives at Spark, including:

 Spark’s symbol for its diversity and inclusion programme is a blue heart, chosen as a symbol to represent that Spark has a ‘heart-led’ approach to diversity and inclusion.
 We want to build a ‘blue culture’, where achievement, self-awareness, encouragement and collaboration are tools we use every day.
 In the world of emojis (the language of mobile), a blue heart means trust, harmony, peace and loyalty.

 At last count, about 3,000 Spark people, including all members of the Board and the Leadership Squad, have made a pledge to uphold the values of diversity and inclusion with their own personal commitment.